Health Unit Coordinator Resume Examples & Templates

 3. How to format and design a Health Unit Coordinator resume

-Pick a clean, professional template that highlights duties and certifications.
-For a Health Unit Coordinator, use reverse-chronological or hybrid layouts so hiring managers see clinical experience first.
+Pick a clean, professional template that highlights chronology and duties.
+For a Health Unit Coordinator you want a reverse-chronological layout so hiring managers see recent clinical experience first.

 Well formatted example